Tyulis/3DSkit/Readme.md

 Preparing
 =========

-Now, some 3DSkit modules are based on libkit.
-This is a "virtual" module, which can be either c3DSkit, a C extension, or py3DSkit its equivalent in pure Python.
+Actually, some 3DSkit modules are based on libkit.
+This is a "virtual" module, which can be either c3DSkit, a C extension, or py3DSkit, its equivalent in pure Python.
 This means that you can use 3DSkit directly as is, without any setup : all 3DSkit modules can work without c3DSkit.

 However, some formats are VERY, very slow to process in pure Python : for example, textures, fonts, audio...
-So if you can, build c3DSkit, which computes them much faster (sometimes 10000x or more).
+So if you can, build c3DSkit, that computes them much faster (sometimes 10000 times or more).

-To install c3DSkit, just come into the c3DSkit directory and run `python3 setup.py install`.
+To install c3DSkit, just go into the c3DSkit directory and run `python3 setup.py install`.
-You need a working C compiler and the Python includes (should be included in your python installation) When you update it, it may be required to remove the `build/` directory.
+You need a working C compiler and the Python includes (that should be included in your python installation) When you update it, it may be required to remove the `build/` directory.
 If you don't have the admin rights, try `python3 setup.py install --user`.